Why Occam’s Razor Fails in Chronic Lyme Disease

 In medicine, Occam’s razor teaches that the simplest explanation is often the right one.
-But chronic Lyme disease misdiagnosis often reflects a deeper problem: the simplest explanation may be overlooked.
-In chronic Lyme, this idea is sometimes used against patients.
-Ongoing symptoms are too quickly explained away with theories that do not fit the real clinical picture.
-The simplest answer—that the infection may not have been fully cleared—deserves more careful attention.
+But for chronic Lyme, this idea is sometimes used against patients.
+Ongoing symptoms are too quickly explained away with theories that do not fit the clinical picture.

 Instead of recognizing that chronic Lyme symptoms may come from a lingering infection, patients are often told their struggles are due to stress, depression, anxiety, or other unrelated conditions.
-Patients may be told symptoms are due to:

 - “Immune debris” — lingering bacterial fragments